TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UsefulLinks.rst

 * `Good first issues <https://github.com/issues?q=is%3Aopen%20is%3Aissue%20label%3A%22good%20first%20issue%22%20archived%3Afalse%20user%3ATYPO3-Documentation>`__

-We added a label "Good first issue" which is used to tag issues that outline a small task that may be good to good started.
+We added a label "Good first issue" which is used to tag issues that outline a small task that may be good to get started.
 But, you are not restricted to this!
 Start with any issue that seems to be a good fit for you!

 .. _useful-links-for-contributors: